-The future success of Kambi will significantly depend on the full involvement of the Board of Directors, management and certain key individuals.
-If one or more of these individuals were to resign, or otherwise not be able to perform relevant duties, this might have an adverse effect on the Group's financial performance and reputation.
+Kambi's future success will depend significantly on the full involvement of the Board of Directors, management and certain key individuals.
+If one or more of these individuals were to resign, or otherwise be unable to perform relevant duties, this might have an adverse effect on the Group's financial performance and reputation.